Vanshi2504ka/Rainbow-poem/README.md

 # Rainbow-poem
-this is a repo for my poem
 The Rainbow
+Life is like a rainbow and emotions are its colours